-We challenge students to go beyond traditional care or case management to focus on creating a supportive environment for health and wellbeing.
-Our students learn how to promote healthy living and to care for the individual.
-They also learn how to become independent and confident decision-makers, with a focus on motivation, tolerance and acceptance of different cultures and beliefs.
+We challenge you to go beyond traditional care or case management to focus on creating a supportive environment for health and wellbeing.
+You'll learn how to promote healthy living and to care for the individual.
+You'll also learn how to become independent and confident decision-makers, with a focus on motivation, tolerance and acceptance of different cultures and beliefs.

 You will be taught by a dedicated team of qualified and experienced professionals, working with people and make a difference in their lives.

 CPIT's Nursing and Human Services facilities are located in the Nursing and Science Building ('N' on the Campus Map) at our Madras Street Campus in Christchurch.